magesuite/theme-creativeshop/README.md

 ## Adding new component

 Creating new components is the core of the development process with Creativeshop.
-It's the first thing you should do if you want to customize existing component as well as write your new one from scratch.
+It's the first thing you should do if you want to customize existing component as well as write yours from scratch.

 Creativeshop incorporates something which may be called *component inheritance*.
 Once you have created your child theme properly, it can inherit all the parent components.
 You can do whathever you want with those inherited components - modify them to any degree or just use them without any changes.
 It's a powerful tool for building your theme out of curated ready to use and easily customizable parts.

-What's interesting, this inheritance chain works with any number of themes, so you can have got grandchild, grandgrandchild themes and so on.
+It's good to remember one main rule of this inheritance process - **if the file is absent in the child theme, the corresponding file from parent theme is included**.
+That's why you can safely omit any file, even the entry, and the theme will be still compiled.
+What's interesting, the inheritance chain works with any number of themes, so you can have got grandchild, grandgrandchild themes and so on.

 Let's create new `addtocart` component in our child theme.
 This component is responsible for displaying the button and product quantity select.